Vortex states in an acoustic Weyl crystal with a topological lattice defect: Discussion

 \section{Discussion}

-We have experimentally realised a three dimensional acoustic structure hosting topological HOFA modes generated by a topological lattice defect.
+We have experimentally realised a 3D acoustic structure hosting localised topological modes induced by a topological lattice defect, which we have called TIFA modes.
 In real space, the modes lie along a one dimensional line formed by the defect, embedded within the bulk; in momentum space, they connect the projections of the Weyl points in the defect-free crystal, and hence span the one dimensional Brillouin zone.
-This is, to our knowledge, the first experimental demonstration of a defect-induced topological mode in a 3D system.
-For each momentum space slice ($k_z$), the system maps onto a 2D Chern insulator trapped on a surface with singular curvature, which is theoretically known to support a robust localised defect mode tied to the Chern number of the 2D bulk bandstructure \cite{Ruegg2013, Can2016, biswas2016}.
+This is, to our knowledge, the first experimental demonstration of a defect-induced topological mode in any 3D system.
+For each momentum space slice ($k_z$), the system maps onto a 2D Chern insulator trapped on a surface with singular curvature.
+Theoretical studies had previously shown that such a system hosts a robust localised defect mode tied to the Chern number of the 2D bulk bandstructure \cite{Ruegg2013, Can2016, biswas2016}.

-The HOFA modes carry nonzero OAM, locked to their propagation direction.
-This is a striking feature not possessed by topological defect modes based on other schemes unrelated to Weyl points.
-For example, the localised topological modes of 2D Kekul\'e lattices express zero winding number \cite{noh2020, gao2020}.
-The HOFA modes form an OAM-locked acoustic waveguide, distinct from the chiral acoustic emitters \cite{ealo2011, jiang2016b} and metasurfaces \cite{jiang2016, Fu2020} studied in previous works.
-They may be able to play a useful role in the applications of acoustic vortices, such as acoustic traps and rotors\cite{skeldon2008, baresch2016} and communications \cite{shi2017}.
-Similar designs could be used to realise HOFA modes in photonics, such as using three dimensional photonic crystals \cite{Lu2015} or laser-written waveguide arrays \cite{noh2017}.
+The TIFA modes carry nonzero OAM, locked to their propagation direction.
+This is a striking feature not possessed by topological defect modes based on other similar schemes; for example, the localised topological modes of 2D Kekul\'e lattices carry zero winding number \cite{Gao2019sonic, Menssen2020, noh2020, gao2020}.
+Our sample therefore serves as an OAM-locked acoustic waveguide, one whose operating principles are very different from the chiral acoustic emitters \cite{ealo2011, jiang2016b} and metasurfaces \cite{jiang2016, Fu2020} studied in previous works.
+This design may be useful for applications of acoustic vortices, such as acoustic traps and rotors\cite{skeldon2008, baresch2016} and OAM-encoded communications \cite{shi2017}.
+Similar designs could be used to realise TIFA modes in photonics, based on three dimensional photonic crystals \cite{Lu2015} or laser-written waveguide arrays \cite{noh2017}.

-Finally, our work also opens the door for further experimental investigations of the effects of lattice defects in topological materials.
-Many interesting phenomena in this area have been proposed theoretically but have not thus far been observed, including torsional chiral magnetic effects in Weyl semimetals and 1D helical defect modes in 3D weak topological insulators \cite{Ran2009, sumiyoshi2016, ferreiros2019, liu2017, soto2020}.
+Finally, our work opens the door for further investigations into the numerous other effects of lattice defects in topological materials.
+Many interesting phenomena in this area have been proposed theoretically but have not thus far been observed, including torsional chiral magnetic effects in Weyl semimetals and 1D helical defect modes in 3D weak topological insulators\cite{Ran2009, sumiyoshi2016, soto2020}.